trilitech/tezos-developer-docs/docs/unity/sample-game.md

 ![Some of the token types in the contract](/img/unity/sample-game-token-types.png)

+The contract stores a supply of these tokens so they are available when players claim them.
-When a player claims a token, the contract mints one of that token type and sends it to the player's account.
+When a player claims a token, the backend triggers the contract to send one of that token type to the player's account.
 An account can have only one of each token type, which makes the tokens similar to NFTs, but they are not NFTs because any number of accounts can have one of each token.
 Therefore, they are technically fungible tokens because tokens of the same type are interchangeable, but they have the limitation that an account can have only one of each token type.